MyCryptoHQ/knowledge-base-content/how-to/backup-restore/how-to-save-back-up-your-wallet.md

 ## How to back up your account

-1. Unlock your new wallet from the Keystore / UTC file on your USB drive via the Mnemonic Phrase or private key that you printed out.
+1. Unlock your new wallet from the Keystore / UTC file on your USB drive via the Secret Recovery Phrase or private key that you printed out.
 Ensure that it unlocks the wallet you are sent to and matches the bookmark you have.

    - _Do not simply leave your wallet open.
 Pretend you are coming back a year later to access your riches.
 Can you do it?_